 Concrete

-On concrete, you need two coats of epoxy primer.
-This is because stone surfaces like concrete and masonry are usually rough and uneven.
-So, you need to properly cover the imperfections and create a smooth layer for the paint to stick to.
+You need two (2) epoxy primer coats over concrete surfaces because they are rough and uneven.
+Two coats will properly cover the imperfection and create a smooth layer for the paint to stick to.

 Plastic